Remove adhesive residue: NSF-certified & solvent-free [2026]

 What exactly does NSF-certified mean?

-Does it leave oily residue?
+Does it leave oily residues?

-No. Unlike solvent-based products, HATOCH® leaves no residue.
+No. Unlike solvent-based products, HATOCH® is residue-free.

 Can I use it on food packaging?